kshedden/muscato/README.md

 should run on any Unix-like system on which the [Go tool](https://golang.org/dl) and Gnu utilities are available.

-In most cases installation of Muscato should only require invoking the following commands in the shell:
+In most cases, installation of Muscato should only require invoking the following commands in the shell:

 ```